 While understanding influencer marketing may seem straightforward, executing a successful campaign can be challenging.
 To ensure that your strategies are well-suited to the Asian market, it's important to learn from past successes.

 Here, we've put together a collection of highly effective examples of influencer marketing in Asia.
 Let's dive in!

 10 Examples of Influencer Marketing in Asia ⬇️

 Country: Japan 🇯🇵

-A Japanese cafe chain, Kaikatsu Club, launched a virtual reality service in Japan where customers can play numerous VR video games while enjoying a beverage or a meal.
-For this campaign, Kaikatsu Club partnered with a famous Japan influencer, popular TV personality, and cosplayer Enakorin.
+Japanese cafe chain, Kaikatsu Club, introduced a virtual reality service in Japan where customers can play various VR video games while dining or drinking.
+For this launch, Kaikatsu Club partnered with well-known influencer, TV personality, and cosplayer Enakorin.

-Enakorin is popular in the world of anime—a Japanese art that is responsible for many mangas (Japanese comics) and TV shows across the country.
-Enakorin is also known for her passion for video games, making her a perfect choice to represent Kaikatsu's new VR entertainment feature.
-Kaikatsu Club and Enakorin teamed up with TimeLine Japan on YouTube to spread the brand message, and has gained 17,000 views since its release.
+Enakorin, who is a huge name in the anime world and known for her love of video games, was the perfect fit to represent Kaikatsu's new VR entertainment offering.
+Together with TimeLine Japan on YouTube, Kaikatsu Club and Enakorin spread the brand message, attracting 17,000 views since its release.

 2. American Express